scalamolecule/molecule-web/docs/database/query/filterAttr.md

 ## Cross ns

-So far we have compared attributes of the same namespace.
-We can also compare an attribute with a filter attribute from a referenced namespace.
+So far we have compared attributes of the same entity.
+We can also compare an attribute with a filter attribute from a related entity.
 Let's expand our example data a bit by adding a relationship:

 ```scala
 Player.name.goals